Google Analytics tags

 So as the temperature gauge rises to 9 o'clock or beyond the oil pressure gauge can fall just below 2 Bar at idle and the oil tank fill gauge can rise to the halfway point or above.

 Oil viscosity will affect what the gauges read.
-If one uses a 40-weight multi-grade oil, say Mobil 1 brand FS 0W-40 in warmer climates (85F+), and finds their oil pressure regularly dips below 2 bar with a fully warmed engine one can consider a heavier-weight oil such as Mobil 1 FS X2 5W-50 at their next oil change.
-Both of these oils also have slightly higher zinc levels, of 1100 parts per million (ppm) versus.
+If one uses a 50-weight multi-grade oil, say Mobil 1 brand FS X2 5W-50 in warmer climates (85F+), and finds their oil pressure regularly dips below 2 bar with a fully warmed engine one can consider a heavier 60-weight oil at their next oil change.
+Look for an oil with slightly higher zinc levels, of 1100 parts per million (ppm) versus.
 900 ppm in other Mobil 1 oils.
 This higher level is recommended for our cars to protect the valve train, but not so high, as up to 1850ppm found in motorcycle or racing oils that may shorten the life of the catalytic converter.

 That blue plume of smoke occasionally at startup: